MOHITO-PROJECT/MOHITO/README.md

 Further information can be found on the MOHITO website: http://www.mohito-projekt.de/.

-The MOHITO project was funded by the German Federal Ministry of Research and Technology (Förderkennzeichen 01 IS 12 012 A).
+The MOHITO project was funded by the German Federal Ministry of Research and Technology (Förderkennzeichen 01 IS 12 012 A-C).